Soft-prompt Tuning for Large Language Models to Evaluate Bias: Hyperparmeter Details

 \section{Hyperparmeter Details}

-We conducted a grid search over the validation split of SemEval and SST5 for the following possible learning rate values: 0.01, 0.001, 0.0001.
-We list the hyperparameters selected for each model in table \ref{tab:hyperparameters}.
+We conducted a hyperparameter search over the validation split of SemEval and SST5 for the following possible learning rate values: 0.01, 0.001, 0.0001.
+The best learning rate for all OPT models was 0.001, except for OPT-13B, which used 0.0001.
+A rate of 0.0001 was applied for both LLaMA model sizes.
 The number of prompt tokens for all models is fixed at $8$.
-This value was also chosen by hyperparameter optimization over a prompt length of $16$.
+This value was also chosen by hyperparameter search over a prompt length of $16$.
+Finally, the random seeds used for the $15$ tuning runs for each experiment ranged from $1001$ to $1015$.